apache/druid/docs/development/extensions-contrib/prometheus.md

 In certain instances, Druid processes may be colocated on the same host.
 For example, the Broker and Router may share the same server.
 Other colocated processes include the Historical and MiddleManager or the Coordinator and Overlord.
 When you have colocated processes, specify `druid.emitter.prometheus.port` separately for each process on each host.
 For example, even if the Broker and Router share the same host, the Broker runtime properties and the Router runtime properties each need to list `druid.emitter.prometheus.port`, and the port value for both must be different.

 Peon tasks are short-lived batch processes typically colocated with MiddleManagers and often Historicals.
 Multiple peons may run at once.
 These tasks should use `pushgateway` for `druid.emitter.prometheus.strategy` and should not start an HTTP server to push metrics.
-To configure push gateway for peons you can add somehting like this in you middlemanager runtime properties file:
+To configure Pushgateway for peons, pass the Prometheus options to the peon's JVM by setting the [`javaOptsArray` property](../../configuration/index.md#middlemanager-configuration) in your MiddleManager runtime properties file:
 ```
 druid.indexer.runner.javaOptsArray=["druid.emitter.prometheus.strategy=pushgateway","druid.emitter.prometheus.pushGatewayAddress=http://pushgatewayhost:pushgatewayport"]
 ```